OVI / DUI Lawyer For Marion, Ohio

 Sentencing For DUI/OVI In Marion, Ohio

 One of the most frequent questions about DUI/OVI is “what is the sentence?”
 The reality is there is not one sentence: there is a range of possible penalties, and the penalties increase with multiple convictions.
 For example, the sentence for a first offense DUI/OVI carries a minimum of three days in jail, but a judge can impose up to six months in jail.
-Similarly, a first offense conviction involves a minimum license suspension of six months, but the license suspension can be up to three years.
+Similarly, a first offense conviction involves a minimum license suspension of one year, but the license suspension can be up to three years.
 For a summary of all the possible punishments, please see the ‘DUI/OVI Penalties’ page.

 The DUI/OVI Court Process